-STANDARD CLARIFICATION GLOSSARY Clu uster: Key Ideas and Evidence RL.2.1 Ask and answer such questions as who, what, where, when, why, and how to demonstrate understanding of key details Students show their understanding of important details by asking and answering questions about the who, what, when, where, why, and how in a text that has been read and/or heard. key details - specific and important parts of the text that provide information, support, and elaboration in a text .
+er: Key Ideas and Evidence usk and answer such questions s who, what, where, when, • why, and how to demonstrate anderstanding of key details Students show their understanding of important details by asking and answering questions about the who, what, when, where, why, and how in a text that has been read and/or heard. key details - specific and important parts of the text that provide information, support, and elaboration n a text .
 In the Classroom: The teacher reads aloud to students and models his/her thinking when asking questions about key details in the text. text - anything that students can read, write, view, listen to, or explore, including books, photographs, films, articles, music, art, and more As students read, they periodically stop to check their understanding by annotating a text or using sticky notes to ask and answer questions about what they have read.
 Students read or listen to a text.
 They roll question cubes to answer questions.
 Some of the sides are blank.
 If a student rolls a blank side of the cube, he/she asks a question about the text.
 If students cannot answer questions correctly, then they reread and retry the questions.
-RL.2.2 Recount stories, including fables and folktales from diverse cultures, and determine their central message, lesson, Students recount fictional stories that include, but are not limited to, fables and folktales from many different cultures.
-Students also establish the central messages, morals, or lessons of the stories. central message - the unifying concept within a text to which other elements and ideas relate; often referred to as theme in upper grades or moral .
-In the Classroom: Students use the major events of stories and the actions of the characters to determine the messages, morals, or lessons the author is trying to convey. fable - a short story, typically featuring animals as characters, that attempts to express life truth, usually through a moral folktales - stories originating in popular culture, often passed on through the oral tradition During whole group reading, the teacher uses story maps and graphic organizers to map the events and key details of a story. (i.e., word of mouth)
+Recount stories, including ables and folktales from liverse cultures, and determine heir central message, lesson, or moral.
+Students recount fictional stories that include, but are not limited to, fables and folktales from many different cultures.
+Students also establish the central messages, morals, or lessons of the stories.
+In the Classroom: Students use the major events of stories and the actions of the characters to determine the messages, morals, or lessons the author is trying to convey.
+During whole group reading, the teacher uses story maps central message - the unifying concept within a text to which other elements and ideas relate; often referred to as theme in upper grades fable - a short story, typically featuring animals as characters, that attempts to express life truth, usually through a moral folktales - stories originating in popular culture, often passed on through the oral tradition (i.e., word of mouth) te alliv count stories, including ples and folktales from verse cultures, and determine eir central message, lesson, In the Classroom: The teacher reads aloud to students and models his/her thinking when asking questions about key details in the text.
+As students read, they periodically stop to check their understanding by annotating a text or using sticky notes to ask and answer questions about what they have read.
+Students read or listen to a text.
+They roll question cubes to answer questions.
+Some of the sides are blank.
+If a student rolls a blank side of the cube, he/she asks a question about the text.
+If students cannot answer questions correctly, then they reread and retry the questions.
+Students recount fictional stories that include, but are not limited to, fables and folktales from many different cultures.
+Students also establish the central messages, morals, or lessons of the stories.
+In the Classroom: Students use the major events of stories and the actions of the characters to determine the messages, morals, or lessons the author is trying to convey.